 VENDOR BILL TOLERANCE(PERCENT) VENDOR BILL TOLERANCE(AMOUNT)

 Bill approval by receiver and tolerance approver is done on the mail.

+Email templates were defined (and can be used):

+CBR Vendor Bill Approval by Email- Receiver

+CBR Vendor Bill Approval by Email- Tolerance Appeover

 Once the bill is approved or rejected a notification is sent to the bill creator on mail.

-Another validation defined on the current workflow is that you cannot create a bill for a vendor that is not in status approved.
+Other validations defined on the current workflow are:

+cannot create a bill for a vendor that is not in status approved (condition appears in several states)

+Validate that receiver has value before save.
+Note that receiver cannot be turned into mandatory field, as there is integration with Expensify that creates VB without receiver, and the receiver is added later on in the process (manually).

 Requirements: